Religions of the world

 But after observation and analysis, when you find that anything agrees with reason and is conducive to the good and benefit of one and all, then accept it and live up to it."

-As of the year 2020, Buddhism was the fourth largest religion in the world, after Christianity (32%), Islam (30%), and Hinduism (15%).
-It was followed by slightly more than a half billion adherents (5.1% of the world's population).
+During 2021-JUL, Wikipedia listed Buddhism as the fourth largest religion in the world, after Christianity (31%), Islam (24%), and Hinduism (15%).
+It was had slightly more than a half billion adherents -- 6.9% of the world's population.
 See: https://en.wikipedia.org

 Buddhism was founded in Northern India by Siddhartha Gautama

-(circa 563 to 460 BCE) and spread into much of the far East:
+(circa 563 to 460 BCE) and spread throughout much of the far East:

 Buddhists form only about 1% of the U.S. population.
 About 40% of them live in Southern California.

-"NOTAS" -- those who are not affiliated with any religion, include secularists, nonreligious, Agnostics, and Atheists.
-They range from over 50% in China to less than 10% elsewhere. and average about 7% worldwide.
+"NOTAs" and "NONES" both refer to people who are not affiliated with any religion.
+They, include secularists, nonreligious, Agnostics, and Atheists.
+They range from over 50% in China to less than 10% elsewhere, and average about 7% worldwide.